Account entity represents a single Connio system account. A system account can be

-Api Clients are external users, agents, and systems that interact with the Connio platform through Connio API.
-Each client can be introduced to the Connio platform by creating an Api Client entity.
-Each Api Client gets its own Api Key with a predefined context and scope.
+API Clients are external users, agents, and systems that interact with the Connio platform through Connio API.
+Each client can be introduced to the Connio platform by creating an API Client entity.

-Api Keys are required to integrating with the Connio platform API.
-They represent an Api Key Id and Secret pair which is generated for a external system or client reading/writing data from/to the platform, or managing the system entities such as accounts, devices, etc.
+API Keys are required to communicating with the Connio platform.
+They represent an API Key Id and Secret pair which is generated for a device, or a external system/client (e.g. API Client) reading/writing data from/to the platform, or managing the system entities such as accounts, devices, etc.

 System entities acting like data producers or consumers such as

-user entities get an Api Key automatically by the system when they are created.
-Api Key Id and secret can be changed by the system admin later if compromised.
+user entities get an API Key automatically by the system when they are created.
+API Key Id and secret can be changed by the account admin later if compromised.

 A vertical application is a solution involving devices (i.e. data sources), data, business rules, processing, and analyzing capabilities.
 Although it is possible to develop simple solutions with Connio using traditional device centric approach where your vertical application lives on an external system (e.g. Heroku), starting with version 3, Connio provides you with an alternative application centric approach to develop much more complex Industrial Internet of Things solutions, fast, and more integrated.